What is ADHD?

-ADHD (Attention Deficit/Hyperactivity Disorder) is a common behavioral condition classified by a pattern of inattention, impulsivity and hyperactivity.
+ADHD (Attention Deficit/Hyperactivity Disorder) is a common developmental disorder classified by a pattern of inattention, impulsivity and hyperactivity.
 While many people, especially children, may have trouble sitting and focusing for long periods of time, the symptoms of ADHD affect people academically, socially, professionally, and in every aspect of their lives.

 There are many other factors that have been linked to ADHD.
 ADHD exhibits a strong genetic contribution, so if someone in your family has ADHD, there’s a significant chance that other members in your family may have ADHD as well.

 The three core symptoms of ADHD are inattention, hyperactivity, and impulsivity.
 Adults with ADHD will find themselves misplacing personal items frequently and having trouble finishing a project they started (inattention); constantly feeling restless and talking too much at social events (hyperactivity); making impulsive purchases, interrupting people when they’re talking, and having trouble standing in long lines (impulsivity).
 Only a healthcare professional can diagnose someone with ADHD, so having some of these symptoms does not immediately classify you as having ADHD.
 Speak to your GP if suspect that you may have ADHD.